Dec 9, 2016

 You don’t have to (and shouldn’t) go into the planning period in the dark.
-Analysing your digital marketing strategy’s past success and failures can help focus you on setting the best KPIs for your business.
+Analyzing your digital marketing strategy’s past success and failures can help focus you on setting the best KPIs for your business.
 You, therefore, might want to complete step one and two together.

-Choose a time period you’d like to analyse (it’s best to set this time period as the same length of time you plan for your new strategy) – for example decide on whether you’re going to analyse the previous year, quarter or month.
+Choose a time period you’d like to analyse (it’s best to set this time period as the same length of time you plan for your new marketing strategy) – for example decide on whether you’re going to analyse the previous year, quarter or month.

 How to Analyse: